 Source, docs, and public writing should be inspectable, linkable, and easy to revise in Git instead of trapped in some editor-shaped oubliette.

-Contributors should be able to see what matters, what needs doing, and where the effort goes instead of treating studio work like folklore.
+People should be able to see what matters, what needs doing, what gets rewarded, and how support changes priorities instead of treating studio work like folklore.

 Flagships and experiments